amber-hb/paradoxanthology/readme.txt

 STRIPE_SECRET_KEY=
 STRIPE_PUBLIC_KEY=

-A stripe key can be obtained by signing up at Stripe Checkout, and a gmail login must also be provided as:
+A stripe key can be obtained by signing up at Stripe Checkout, and a gmail login must also be provided in the .env as:

 EMAIL=
 PASS=